quanvo2204/pickleball/README.md

       chmod -R 775 /var/www/storage /var/www/bootstrap/cache
 ```
 ### 2. Create nginx configuration in `docker/nginx/nginx.conf`
-I use Nginx as a reverse proxy to serve the application and forward `.php` requests to app container.
+I used Nginx as a reverse proxy to serve the application and forward `.php` requests to the app container.
 ```
 server {
     listen 80;